Settings Configurable values that can be customized by users of your component sliders Guide

 Complex Types (Objects, Arrays, Dates)

-When passing complex types through attributes, serialize them with JSON:
+When passing complex types via HTML attributes, serialize them using JSON:

 <user-list users='[{"name":"Alex","role":"admin"},{"name":"Sam","role":"user"}]'></user-list>

-When using JavaScript properties, you can pass the values directly:
+When setting complex types via JavaScript properties, pass the object or array directly:

 const userList = $('user-list').setting(users, [